 On the other hand, upper cabinets provide concealed storage, aiding in decluttering the visual space.
 They can be designed to match the cabinetry or introduce contrast through color and finish.
 Details such as glass-front doors can serve as a hybrid solution, allowing for display while still providing some concealment.

-Maximizing return on investment (ROI) is essential when planning a kitchen remodel.
+Maximizing return on investment (ROI) matters when planning a kitchen remodel.
 Homeowners should consider which updates will enhance resale value and deliver significant benefits without overspending.
 Understanding the impact of different renovations helps prioritize effective and budget-friendly projects.

 Minor Kitchen Remodel Value